 - Mini Tummy Tuck – removes a small pouch of skin usually after pregnancy or minor weight loss – when a ‘Skin Only’ Repair is needed.

 - Extended Tummy Tuck – removes a large overhang of excess skin with an incision from hip to hip or beyond – usually for significant weight loss patients (Extended Abdominoplasty)

-- 360 Belt Lipectomy – the incision is made right around the abdomen and removes a large tyre of excess skin and fat – use for massive weight loss patients (Circumferential Abdominoplasty)
+- Belt Lipectomy or Circumferential Abdominoplasty – the incision is made right around the abdomen and removes a large tyre of excess skin and fat – use for massive weight loss patients (Circumferential Abdominoplasty)

 - Reverse Tummy Tuck is where the incision is made under the breasts and excess skin is pulled upwards.
 Quite rarely performed but has been done typically in conjunction with a breast reduction or lift with acceptable results.
-The right patient selection criteria is absolutely critical – this is rarely performed operation.
-(Reverse Abdominoplasty)
+The right patient selection criteria is absolutely critical – this Reverse Abdominoplasty is rarely performed by surgeons.

 - Fleur De Lis (FDL) or Vertical Tummy Tuck – the incision is made around the abdomen like a belt lipectomy with an additional vertical incision in the front to remove even more excess skin in large massive weight loss patients

 Recovery after Tummy Tuck Surgery